How Many National Parks Are There?

 My Top 5 Favs

-As a former co-chair of the National Parks Caucus in Congress and having represented 8 national parks when I was in the House, I’ve learned the importance of conserving our nation’s natural and cultural heritage for the benefit of current and future generations.
+I served as the co-chair of the National Parks Caucus when I was in Congress.
+I represented 8 of America’s national parks in my congressional district.
+These experiences taught me the importance of conserving our nation’s natural and cultural heritage for the benefit of current and future generations.

 I didn’t have the opportunity to visit national parks when I was a kid, but it’s something I love to do now.
-It’s easy to find your park.
+While California has the most national parks, and not every state has a national park, It’s easy to find your park near you.
 Once you do, I guarantee visiting them will become a lifelong passion.
 Here are my top 5 favorites:

 Haleakalā National Park